Delaunay, artist quotes & stories on color in painting, simultaneousness and Orphism

-Robert Delaunay (1885 – 1941) was a French artist who started at first his new art in Cubism; after some years he reacted on the rigid color use of cubist art and co-founded with his wife Sonia Delaunay and others the Orphism art movement.
-Delanuay became an important art teacher for other artists like Poliakoff.
-At the bottom more biography story about the painter Robert Delaunay and some links for pictures of his art.
+Robert Delaunay (1885 – 1941), with his artist quotes and art statements on painting and life by the French famous color-painter who started his painting first in Cubism.
+It was after a few years that Delaunay reacted on the rigid color use of the Cubist artists.
+So he co-founded – with his wife Sonia Delaunay and others – the French Orphism art movement.
+The Eiffel tower was a favourite subject in his painting art.
+Delanuay became moreover an important art teacher for other artists in Paris like the famous painter Poliakoff.

-Robert Delaunay, his artist quotes on color in painting, and simultaneousness as a technique of Orphism
+Robert Delaunay, his quotes & art statements on color, form & simultaneousness as painting technique of Orphism

 - Light in nature creates movement in colour.
 The movement is provided by the relationships of uneven measures, of colours contrasts among themselves and constitutes Reality. (note of 1913, on the importance of light, fh)

-* Robert Delaunay, artist quotes and statements on color in painting and simultaneousness as art technique in Orphism: a text on his ‘Windows’-paintings, a series artworks he started in 1912 (famous French painter from Paris, creating his art first in Cubism; later Delaunay founded Orphism as a colorful and dynamic alternative for Cubism; his biography facts at the bottom of the page
+* Robert Delaunay, artist quotes and statements on color in painting and simultaneousness as art technique in Orphism: a text on his ‘Windows’-paintings, a series artworks he started in 1912 (famous French painter from Paris – creating his art first in Cubism.
+Later Delaunay co-founded Orphism as a colorful and dynamic alternative for Cubism; included are short biography facts at the bottom)

 - ‘Simultaneousness’ is a technique.
 Simultaneous contrast is the most up-to-date honing of this technique in this field.
 Simultaneous contrast is visible depth – Reality, Form, construction, representation.
 Depth is the new inspiration.
 We live in depth, we travel in depth.
 I’m in it.
 The senses are in it.
 And the mind is too.

-* Delaunay, artist quote on Simultaneousnes, as an important technique of Orphism, from: from an article by art-critic Félix Fénéon, who collected notes of Delaunay, published in ‘Simultanism’, October 1913; as quoted in “Futurism”, ed.
+* Delaunay’s artist quote on Simultaneousnes – an essential painting technique of Orphism, from: from an article by art-critic Félix Fénéon, who collected notes of Delaunay, published in ‘Simultanism’, October 1913; as quoted in “Futurism”, ed.
 By Didier Ottinger; Centre Pompidou / 5 Continents Editions, Milan, 2008, p.
 57

-- remark to Sonia Delaunay (his wife and female artist, fh), I can see the black spots of the sun.
+- (remark to Sonia Delaunay, his wife and female artist in Paris, fh), I can see the black spots of the sun.
 (Sonia told about the paintings which Delaunay made in the summer of 1913: ‘Robert wanted to look straight at the midday sun, the absolute disk… …he closed his eyelids and focused in his retinal reactions.
 Back home, what he tried to commit to canvas was what he had seen with his eyes open and his eyes shut’.

-* the artist, quoted by his wife Sonia, from: from ‘Nous irons jusqu’au soleil’, Delaunay; as quoted in “Futurism”, ed.
+* quoted by his wife Sonia, from: from ‘Nous irons jusqu’au soleil’, Delaunay; as quoted in “Futurism”, ed.
 By Didier Ottinger; Centre Pompidou / 5 Continents Editions, Milan, 2008, p.
 214

-- What they (the Futurists like Severini, Carra and Russolo, who debated in Paris intensively with the Cubist artists and their spokesman Appolinaire, fh) are saying is okay.
+- What they (the Futurist artists in Paris, like Severini, Carra and Russolo, who debated in Paris intensively with the Cubist artists and their spokesman Appolinaire, fh) are saying is okay.

 - The woman of the (painting) ‘The City of Paris’, (Delaunay painted it in 1910 – 1912) sums up the Cubist period… …the (painting) ‘The Cardiff team’ (1913) is more significant in the expression of colour, less shattered.
 The yellow poster in the complete picture contrasts with the blues, greens and orange.